 Mr Petraeus said he was also "keenly aware that the reason for my recent journey was my own doing".

-He added: "So please allow me to begin my remarks this evening by reiterating how deeply I regret - and apologise for - the circumstances that led me to resign from the CIA and caused such pain for my family, friends and supporters."'Slipping my moorings'
+He added: "So please allow me to begin my remarks this evening by reiterating how deeply I regret - and apologise for - the circumstances that led me to resign from the CIA and caused such pain for my family, friends and supporters."

 Mr Petraeus has kept a low profile since resigning on 9 November.